Murder of Chaim Weiss

-The murder of Chaim Weiss, a student in the yeshiva of Long Beach, New York, United States, took place on November 1, 1986.
-His murder remains unsolved, though investigators believe the murderer was a student or faculty member of the yeshiva.
+The murder of Chaim Weiss, a 16-year-old student at the Torah High School yeshiva in Long Beach, New York, took place on November 1, 1986.
+Weiss was bludgeoned to death while sleeping in his dormitory room, with no motive or evidence being found except that his body and the crime scene were possibly tampered with.

+Weiss' murder remains unsolved, though investigators believe the murderer was likely a student or faculty member of the yeshiva.
 The Daily News called it "one of New York’s most baffling unsolved mysteries".
+In 2013, the Nassau County Police Department announced they would reopen their investigation into the murder.

 Murder and crime scene

-Chaim Weiss was killed in his sleep by a hatchet-like weapon between the hours of 1:20 and 6:00 AM on Saturday, November 1, 1986.
-He was sleeping alone in his third-floor dorm room at 63 East Beech St. in Long Beach, New York.
-He was one of only two students in the yeshiva dormitory to have his own room.
+On November 1, 1986, between the hours of 1:20 and 6:00 AM, Chaim Weiss was killed while sleeping at Torah High School, an Orthodox Jewish yeshiva at 63 East Beech Street in Long Beach, New York.
+Weiss, a 16-year-old student at the yeshiva, was sleeping alone in his third-floor dormitory room, being one of only two students in the dormitory to have his own room.
 There was no back door to the room.

-Weiss was hit in the head so hard that his skull was crushed.
-He was struck twice in the head in what a detective described as "an extremely brutal murder".
-The murder weapon was never recovered.
-The body had been moved to the floor and the window was opened.
+Weiss was struck twice in the head by a large knife or hatchet-like weapon with such force that it crushed his skull and severed his spinal column, in what a detective described as "an extremely brutal murder".
+His body had been moved to the floor, the window of his room was opened, and the murder weapon was never recovered.
 Weiss was last seen alive at approximately 12:45 AM Saturday morning by a study partner.
-Weiss’ parents Anton and Pessy were living in Staten Island and only received word of his death towards the end of Shabbat, when notified by local police.
+His parents, Anton and Pessy Weiss, were living in Willowbrook, Staten Island and only received word of his death towards the end of Shabbat, when notified by local police.
 1,000 mourners attended Weiss' funeral service at the Shomrei Hadas Chapel in the Borough Park section of Brooklyn.